kiwi0fruit/pandoctools/pandoctools/cli/README.md

 **WARNING**: shell scripts are stored inside user data (both in Pandoc user data and Miniconda installation).
 I heard some talks about security concerns on this but I'm not sure it they are of any importance...

+## How to use

+After installation you would have a shortcut on the desktop.
+Recommended ways to run Pandoctools are to:

+- add it to 'Open With' applications for desired file format,
+- drag and drop file over pandoctools shortcut,
+- run it from console, see: `pandoctools --help`

 ## Defaults.ini

 Pandoctools stores some settings in [`Defaults.ini`](../sh/Defaults.ini) file.
 The active `Defaults.ini` is resolved the same way Pandoctools resolves profiles (first in user data then in active sh/bat folder in python module).